 The PTO oscillator dial skirt is attached to the control shaft by means of a friction clutch.
-By holding the knob firmly, the skirt can be rotated to match the display.
+By holding the knob firmly, the skirt can be rotated to calibrate it to zero setting when using a crystal calibrator or WWV, as described elsewhere in this manual.